secML/secML.github.io/src/content/post/class2.md

 ## Privacy in Pharmacogenetics

-Fredrikson *et al* introduce the concept of privacy in the field of pharmacogenetics, where machine learning models are used to guide medical treatments based on a patient’s genotype and background.
+[Fredrikson et al.](https://www.usenix.org/sites/default/files/conference/protected-files/sec14_slides_fredrikson.pdf) introduce the concept of privacy in the field of pharmacogenetics, where machine learning models are used to guide medical treatments based on a patient’s genotype and background.
 The authors exploit the privacy risk of such models by launching a new type of attack named *model inversion attack*.

-In their case study, Fredrikson *et al* analyze personalized Warfarin doses, a widely used anticoagulant.
+In their case study, Fredrikson et al. analyze personalized Warfarin doses, a widely used anticoagulant.
 Finding the correct dose of Warfarin is vitally important as both low and high doses may result in death of the patient -- literally, a matter of life and death.

 This experiment was ran on the available IWPC dataset which contains and uses demographic information *(age, height, weight, race)*, genetic markers *(CYP2C9/VKORC1)* and clinical histories of people around the world to predict their appropriate Warfarin dose.
 The IWPC has found that linear regression is the best learning model to fit the data and has made the model available for physicians' use in calculating the initial dose of the Warfarin.